yulin-physics/bitop/README.md

 `func RemoveBit(b uint, index int)`

-RemoveBit removes the bit at the index from the binary.
+RemoveBit removes the bit at the index from the binary

-`func Join(bs []uint, sep uint)`
-Join combines the binary values into one, separated by the given delimiter

-`func ColumnJoin(rows []uint, colLen int)`
-ColumnJoin combines the binary values in each corresponding bit position, forming array of columns colLen is usually the bit length of an element in rows, but since leading zeroes are ommited, user needs to specify the bit length.

 ## Repeat